tzuchiangshen/lorawan-stack/doc/gettingstarted.md

 ```

 The CLI will return an API key such as `NNSXS.VEEBURF3KR77ZRUF5JGCFIJQ4FLH5ELQXGR2SQQ.EKMEIDASX5EZTGOPDCZXGAXEHMD4FD2NAYTJERPD55VV3WAXADZQ`.
 This API key has only linking rights, and should be used only during the linking process.
-In the future this step might get automated.

 You can now link the application server to the network server: